Sebastianxq/High-School/README.md

 The files and programs in this directory will no longer be updated by their original programmers(Myself and Caleb Pagel) and should be considered 100% complete.

-### NOTE: Many of the files here are in .fla and .swf format and  are incredbily difficult to run unless you have the Adobe Flash program installed on your computer.
+### Many of the source files, including the executables,require adobe flash compatibility in order to function.